bhdl/bhdl.org/README.md

 yarn develop
 ```

-Ready to build:
+Ready to build & deploy:

 ```
-yarn build
+yarn deploy
 ```

-The `public` directory is ready to publish.
-Currently it is deployed on GitHub pages, at https://github.com/lihebi/bhdl.org-dist
+This will build into `public` directory and deploy to `gh-pages` branch of this repository.